Reliquary

-The term is sometimes used loosely for containers for the body parts of non-religious figures; in particular, the Kings of France often specified that their hearts and sometimes other organs be buried in a different location from their main burial.
+The term is sometimes used in a looser sense to mean a container for the remains of any important figure, even non-religious ones.
+In particular, the kings of France often specified that their hearts and sometimes other organs be buried in a different location from their body.

 In Christianity

 The use of reliquaries became an important part of Christian practices from at least the 4th century, initially in the Eastern Churches, which adopted the practice of moving and dividing the bodies of saints much earlier than the West, probably in part because the new capital of Constantinople, unlike Rome, lacked buried saints.
-Relics are venerated in the Oriental Orthodox, Eastern Orthodox, Roman Catholic and some Anglican Churches.
+Relics are venerated in Oriental Orthodox, Eastern Orthodox, Roman Catholic, and some Anglican Churches.
 Reliquaries provide a means of protecting and displaying relics.
 While frequently taking the form of caskets, they range in size from simple pendants or rings to very elaborate ossuaries.

-The relics were enshrined in containers crafted of or covered with gold, silver, gems, and enamel.
+The relics were enshrined in containers crafted of or covered with gold, silver, gems, and enamelled glass.
 Ivory was widely used in the Middle Ages for reliquaries; its pure white color is an indication of the holy status of its contents.
 These objects constituted a major form of artistic production across Europe and Byzantium throughout the Middle Ages.

 Many were designed with portability in mind, often being exhibited in public or carried in procession on the saint's feast day or on other holy days.
 Pilgrimages often centered on the veneration of relics.
-The faithful often venerate relics by bowing before the reliquary or kissing it; those churches which observe the veneration of relics distinguish between the honor given to the saints and the worship that is due to God alone (see Second Council of Nicea).
+The faithful often venerate relics by bowing before the reliquary or kissing it; those churches that observe the veneration of relics distinguish between the honor given to the saints and the worship that is due to God alone (see Second Council of Nicea).

 Sixteenth-century reformers such as Martin Luther opposed the use of relics since many had no proof of historical authenticity and objected to a cult of saints.
 Many reliquaries, particularly in northern Europe, were destroyed by Calvinists or Calvinist sympathizers during the Reformation, being melted down or pulled apart to recover precious metals and gems.
 Nonetheless, the use and manufacture of reliquaries continue to this day, especially in Roman Catholic and Orthodox Christian countries.
-Post-Reformation reliquaries have tended to take the form of glass-sided caskets to display relics such as the bodies of saints.